-Although it is possible to do the operations just with local anesthetic, most surgeons would supplement this with a strong sedative or, sometimes, a full general anesthetic.
-Occasionally, the operation is done using a spinal or an epidural anesthetic, depending on the preference of the patient, anesthetist and surgeon.
+Although it is possible to do the operation with just local anesthetic, most surgeons would supplement this with a strong sedative or full general anesthesia.
+Occasionally, the operation is done using a spinal or an epidural anesthetic.

 When will I be able to go home after the operation?